ctrueden/ctrueden.github.io/_pages/deus/SessionMon04.md

 Next, Moss.
 They sense that he is tirelessly working toward the Caretaker's goals, to the point of self-destruction, trying to aid in the protection of all the races.
 The Caretaker regrets this, but it is necessary.
 They see the halflings singing; the royals researching, mystically and technologically; and they know these to be other ways in which the Caretaker's people are aiding Him/Her.

-They sense a machine that could stop this destruction from happening, but ((NPCCain|Cain)) is necessary for it.
+They sense a machine that could stop this destruction from happening, but [Cain](NPCCain) is necessary for it.
 Without him, there is no point to the machine; it cannot perform its function without Cain.

 They sense that there are those on Luna who do not share the Caretaker's vision; the impression they get is that those individuals are misguided, and they have forsaken the Caretaker.
 They are not willing to make the necessary sacrifices.